Share via

 • Inspections policies for information protection are valid for files up to 30 MB in size and 1 million characters

 When a session policy to block file uploads or downloads based on information protection content inspection is applied, inspection is performed on files smaller than 30 MB and smaller than 1 million characters.
-For example, an admin may define one of the following session policies:
+For example, an admin might define one of the following session policies:

 • Block file upload for files containing Social Security Number (SSN)